Perch Lakes

 Practical Information

-Location Kaitoke Road, off SH3 approximately 3km south of Whanganui
+Location Kaitoke Road, off SH3 approximately 5 minutes south of Whanganui

 Boat ramp Available on site

-Best spots Lake edge at the ski clubrooms; Scoutland’s beach (end of tar-sealed road)
+Best fishing spots Lake edge at the ski clubrooms; Scoutland’s beach at the end of the tar-sealed road

 About Lake Wiritoa